1992 Melanesia Cup

-The Melanesia Cup 1992 was the fourth Melanesia-wide tournament ever held.
+The Melanesia Cup 1992 was the fourth Melanesia-wide association football tournament ever held.
 It took place in Vanuatu and four teams participated: Fiji, Solomon Islands, New Caledonia and Vanuatu.

 The teams played each other according to a round-robin format with Fiji winning the tournament for the third time.

 All matches were played in National Stadium in Port Vila.